-Item Flood Planning Level Residential Properties Habitable Room Floor Level: inundated by mainstream flooding 1% AEP + 0.5 m. inundated by local drainage flooding 1% AEP $+$ 0.5 m or if the depth of flow in the 1% AEP is <0.25 m then 2 x the depth of flow with a minimum of 0.3 m above the surrounding surface all other properties 0.3 m above surrounding ground or as otherwise defined by a specific flood risk management plan prepared for the land Non-Habitable Floor Level such as a garage (exclud approval is required: ding underground garages) or laundry for which development inundated by mainstream or local drainage flooding 1% AEP Underground Garage or Car Park For this purpose an underground garage or car pa surrounding natural ground. rk is where the floor of the car park is more than 1 m below the Single property owner with not more than 2 car spa ces: inundated by mainstream or local overland flooding 1% AEP + 0.5 m car park outside floodplain 0.3 m above the surrounding surface or as otherwise defined by a specific flood risk management plan prepared for the land All others: inundated by mainstream or local overland flooding 1% AEP + 0.5 m (as a minimum) or a level that is determined based on a review of the PMF, whichever is the higher car park outside floodplain 0.3 m above the surrounding surface or as otherwise defined by a specific flood risk management plan prepared for the land Industrial/Commercial/Retail Properties It is assumed that all properties will be advise investigations by the proponent d of the flood risk, either from existing studies or floor level of a small business 1% AEP floor level of a large business merits approach presented by the applicant floor level of schools and child care facilities merits approach presented by the applicant residential floors within tourist establishments, 1% AEP + 0.5 m
+Item Flood Planning Level Residential Properties Habitable Room Floor Level: inundated by mainstream flooding 1% AEP + 0.5 m. inundated by local drainage flooding 1% AEP $\pm$ 0.5 m or if the depth of flow in the 1% AEP is <0.25 m then 2 x the depth of flow with a minimum of 0.3 m above the surrounding surface all other properties 0.3 m above surrounding ground or as otherwise defined by a specific flood risk management plan prepared for the land Non-Habitable Floor Level such as a garage (excluding underground garages) or laundry for which development approval is required: inundated by mainstream or local drainage flooding 1% AEP Underground Garage or Car Park For this purpose an underground garage or car park is where the floor of the car park is more than 1 m below the surrounding natural ground.
+Single property owner with not more than 2 car spaces: inundated by mainstream or local overland flooding 1% AEP + 0.5 m car park outside floodplain 0.3 m above the surrounding surface or as otherwise defined by a specific flood risk management plan prepared for the land All others: inundated by mainstream or local overland flooding 1% AEP + 0.5 m (as a minimum) or a level that is determined based on a review of the PMF, whichever is the higher car park outside floodplain 0.3 m above the surrounding surface or as otherwise defined by a specific flood risk management plan prepared for the land Industrial/Commercial/Retail Properties It is assumed that all properties will be advised of the flood risk, either from existing studies or investigations by the proponent floor level of a small business 1% AEP floor level of a large business merits approach presented by the applicant floor level of schools and child care facilities merits approach presented by the applicant residential floors within tourist establishments, 1% AEP + 0.5 m